Texas A&M University Corps of Cadets

 The Texas A&M University Corps of Cadets (often The Corps of Cadets, or simply the Corps) is a student military organization at Texas A&M University.
 Established with the university in 1876, it is the oldest student organization on campus.

 Students who elect to join the Corps must participate in mandatory Reserve Officer Training Corps (ROTC) courses and training for the first three semesters, but they are optional after that.
 All cadets are required to attend leadership classes in the School of Military Science coordinated by the Commandant's Office.
 Approximately 45 percent of the members of the Cadet Corps continue with the ROTC curriculum, contract with the military, and receive commissions as officers in the United States armed forces upon graduation.
 Juniors and seniors who do not have military contracts to receive commissions but wish to remain members of the Cadet Corps are classified as "Drill & Ceremonies" (D&C) cadets.
 As established under federal law, Texas A&M is one of six U.S. colleges classified as senior military colleges and is the largest.

 History

-The Corps of Cadets was founded in 1876 with the creation of the all-male, military-focused Agricultural and Mechanical College of Texas under the Morrill Act of 1862.
-Texas A&M remained a primarily all-male military institution with mandatory membership in the Cadet Corps until 1964, when the school began admitting women.
-In 1965 Corps membership became voluntary.

-Members of the Cadet Corps have served in every conflict fought by the United States since the Spanish–American War.
-During World War II, Texas A.M.C. produced 20,229 Aggies who served in combat.
-Of those, 14,123 were commissioned as officers, more than the combined total of the United States Naval Academy and the United States Military Academy during the same timeframe.
-Over 250 Aggies have served as generals or flag officers, and eight alumni have been awarded the highest United States military award, the Medal of Honor: